Lisa-5/chirper/README.md

 This is the Laravel tutorial for microblogging app called Chirper.

-Technology used Laravel, Blade and MySQL.
+Technology used Laravel, Blade, Breeze and MySQL.

-Currently, there is a bug that needs fixing when sending chirp notifications.

 __________________________________________________________